DFEAGILEDEVOPS/MTC/deploy/key-rotation/readme.md

 # Key Rotation Scripts

-These scripts rotate keys for the relevant services and refresh the key vault item.
+These scripts rotate keys for the relevant services and refresh the associated key vault entries.